-- Heat coconut oil in a large skillet/frying pan over high heat.
-Add the pineapple slices and fry on each for 2-3 minutes, until grill marks appear.
+- Heat the oil in a large skillet/frying pan over high heat.
+Add the pineapple slices and fry on each side for 2-3 minutes, until charred and grill marks appear.

-- Remove cooked pineapple to a board or plate and them cool down.
-Then slice into small cubes.
+- Remove cooked pineapple to a board or plate and let them cool.
+Cut into small cubes.

 - Add pineapple to a large mixing bowl with the rest of ingredients and stir through until well combined.
 Serve with some fresh coriander on top.